In This Article

 You’ve likely heard that being sedentary takes years off your life.
 Yet, most Westerners are sedentary for almost nine hours a day.

 Surprisingly, this is the same amount of time our hunter-gatherer ancestors were sedentary, according to a 2020 study published in the Proceeding of the National Academy of Sciences (PNAS).
+And it’s the same amount of time

 The PNAS researchers also looked at the current day Tazmanian Hadza hunter-gatherers, and found that they rest for nine hours a day and it hasn’t led to any chronic ailments, as it has in the U.S., where studies have linked sitting to increased risk of heart disease, diabetes, obesity, cancer, muscle degeneration, dementia, depression, and back pin.